Fremont-High-School-Programming-Club/website/_posts/2023-11-05-test-blog-post.markdown

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "Test Blog Post"
-date:   2023-11-06 07:31:23 -0800
+date:   2023-11-05 07:31:23 -0800
 categories: jekyll update
 ---

+This is a test blog post.
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: